The University of Sussex

 - Financial advice

-- A care leavers' award of £3,000 cash for every year of study, plus a £500 study grant paid in your first year.
+A £500 study grant paid in your first year.

-- Care leavers will get priority if applying for the university’s hardship fund.
+Priority if applying for the University’s hardship fund.

 If you tick the "in care" box on your UCAS form, Melinda Finn will get in touch with you by email to establish your eligibility for the support.
 There is no application or deadline.